Outwit The Smart Bugs

 Every time we use or misuse an antibiotic, we create an opportunity for microbes to mutate, become resistant, and spread.
 You can catch a resistant bug from someone else or you can develop a resistant infection yourself, even after you begin a course of antibiotics.
 That's because microbes may spontaneously mutate and become resistant during an infection.

-An article in the May 2006 issue of The Lancet reported that S. aureus is now the most common antibiotic-resistant bacteria in the world, having infected as many as 52 million people.
+An article in The Lancet reported that S. aureus is now the most common antibiotic-resistant bacteria in the world, having infected as many as 52 million people.
 Meanwhile, strains of the bacteria Haemophilus influenza, which causes sinusitis and ear infections; Streptococcus pneumoniae, which can cause pneumonia, ear infections, and meningitis; Helicobacter pylori, which causes ulcers; and E. coli, which causes urinary tract and other infections, have all become multidrug resistant.
 If you develop one of these conditions, you may have to try several antibiotics before you find one that works.